semen-star/calorie-counter/README.md

 # calorie counter
- this repository is based on my previous TO-DO list project.
-It helps to count the number of calories eaten per day
+this repository is based on my previous project "To-do List".
+This program helps you calculate the number of calories and water consumed per day